Sonnykimee/SQLiteLib/README.md

 # Usage
 **NOTE:** Some examples are written in TriggerReactor script language since that was my initial reason of writing this library.
 However, translating the script to Java language should be easy.

 **What is TriggerReactor?** TriggerReactor is a powerful scripting engine that provides a convenient Minecraft server scripting environment.
-The engine provides amazing features such as importing Bukkit API methods and third-party plugin access.
+The engine supports amazing features such as importing Bukkit API methods and third-party plugin access.
 BTW, I am not paid to advertise this plugin.

 **example_01.trg**
 ```java